JaskarJeyabalan/swiggy-revenue-forecasting/README.md

 # Model Evaluation

-Model accuracy was evaluated using **time-series cross-validation**.
+Model accuracy was evaluated using **time-series cross validation**.

 Metrics used: